-To pre-install the Zoom meeting/webinar software click Download Zoom Client for Meetings, or click the following link to watch a video tutorial on How to join a Zoom Meeting.
+To pre-install the Zoom meeting software click the "Download" button under Zoom Desktop Client or click the following link to watch a video tutorial on Joining a Zoom Meeting.
 Once you are registered and confirmed, a direct Zoom link will be sent to you 1-2 days prior to the training date.

 All times listed below are in the Central Time Zone.